Updated December 22, 2020.

 - The Dunn Brothers Coffee Shop ordinarily will be leased rather than owned.
 The franchisor estimates that an average Dunn Brothers Coffee Shop will have approximately 1,600 to 1,900 square feet.

-- The exact cost or impact of your rental expense will depend on several factors, including the condition of the premises, whether you elect to do more than the minimum required renovations, the landlord’s agreement to reimburse you for certain improvements, the size and location of the premises for your Shop, local market conditions, and other economic factors.
+- The exact cost will depend on several factors, including the condition of the premises, whether you elect to do more than the minimum required renovations, the landlord’s agreement to reimburse you for certain improvements, the size and location of the premises for your Shop, local market conditions, and other economic factors.

 - A space previously occupied by a coffee shop or a similar use likely will result in lower leasehold improvement costs.

 - The franchisor must approve the leasehold improvements before you begin construction.

 - You may incur fewer leasehold improvement expenses if you open a Non-Roasting Dunn Brothers Coffee Shop.

 4. Sewer and Water Access Charge: $0 to $10,000